sysadmin-info/sysadmin.info.pl/content/en/blog/the-system-does-not-find-the-root-partition-installed-on-lvm.md

 ---
-title: "The system does not find the root partition, installed on lvm"
+title: The system does not find the root partition, installed on lvm
 date: 2020-09-20T10:37:17+00:00
-description: "The system does not find the root partition, installed on lvm"
+description: The system does not find the root partition, installed on lvm
 draft: false
 hideToc: false
 enableToc: true